Foden Trucks: Collapse and takeover

 After the takeover of Leyland Trucks by Paccar in 1998, independent Foden production ceased, and was replaced by models of DAF Trucks rebadged as Fodens (DAF Trucks having been acquired by Paccar in 1996).
 These vehicles have had the option of either Caterpillar, Detroit Diesel or Cummins ISMe engines.

-Marque retirement
+Brand retirement

 In 2005, Paccar announced that Foden production was likely to cease in 2006.
 The reason given was that Foden production would be terminated to release manufacturing capacity at Leyland Trucks to allow for increased volume of DAF-brand trucks.
 However, Leyland Trucks produced many other lorry models under the original Foden brandname until about 2010 according to several press articles and the commercial vehicle and machinery sales website mascus.com.

 The last Foden was produced in July 2006, putting an end to 150 years of Foden truck manufacturing.
 The final vehicle to roll off the production line at the factory in Leyland was an 8x4 rigid, which was delivered to the nearby British Commercial Vehicle Museum.